aarboleda1/Elements-Of-Programming-Interviews/notes.md

 - [ ] 12.4, 12,6
 - [ ] 13.8, 13.11
 - **BST Problems** 4/6
-- [ MEDIUM ] 14.4 Least Common Ancestor 4/1 - I got it, but probably wouldn't have
+- [ MEDIUM ] 14.4 Least Common Ancestor
-been able to fully justify in an interview setting
+    - 4/1 - I got it, but probably wouldn't have been able to fully justify in an interview setting
 - [ MEDIUM ] 14.5, BST from pre order. very similar to 24.21
 - [ MEDIUM ] 24.21, Sorted List to BST very similar to 14.5
 - [ HARD ] Inorder Traversal of a BST without recursion

+**Recursion**
 - [ HARD ] 15.4 PowerSet
+    - 5/7, Make sure to go over this problem using the iterative version
-- [ HARD ] 15.9 Generate all subsets of size k
+- [ HARD ] 15.5 Generate all subsets of size k,
+    - 5/8

 - [ ] 16.5, 16.7
 - **Greedy Algorithms and Invariants** 3/31
 - [ EASY ] 17.1 Compute Optimum Assignment of Tasks